How to be

 He Rose Again (on the third day) - I Cor.
 15:1-4

-Now = Let’s read the warning given in II Thessalonians 1:8-9, “In flaming fire taking vengeance on them that know not God, and the OBEY NOT the Gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord…”
+Now = Let’s read the warning given in II Thessalonians 1:8-9, “In flaming fire taking vengeance on them that know not God, and that OBEY NOT the Gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord…”

 Apparently, it is one thing to “believe” the gospel; but another thing altogether to “obey” the gospel.
 To “obey” the gospel – simply means to “DO” or “APPLY” the gospel.
 So how does one “DO” the gospel, or “APPLY” the gospel.
 Jesus said, take up your cross, and follow me.
 Yet many do not understand what he meant.
 Well, what did Jesus do, when he took up his cross?
 This is how we will follow Him!